Ahaanv19/Ahaan_2025/_posts/2024-11-7-sprint3journey.md

 <div class="section">
         <h2>Performance</h2>
-        <p>This was a pretty strong area for me as I got 75% in this category, however there are always room for me to improve and get better.</p>
+        <p>This was a pretty strong area for me as I got 75% in this category, however, there is always room for me to improve and get better.</p>
     </div>

 <div class="section">
         <h2>Example Mistake</h2>
         <ul>
-            <li><strong>Mistake 1:</strong> Q66: I got this question partially wrong, I got one of the correct answers, however I failed to identify the other incorrect answer because I misread, the code for the answer I selected, which led me to believe I was correct when I really wasn't.</li>
+            <li><strong>Mistake 1:</strong> Q66: I got this question partially wrong, I got one of the correct answers, however, I failed to identify the other incorrect answer because I misread, the code for the answer I selected, which led me to believe I was correct when I wasn't.</li>
         </ul>
     </div>

 <div class="section">
         <h2>Solutions</h2>
         <ul class="solution-list">
-            <li><strong>AP Daily Classroom Video</strong> I'll use AP Classroom Daily video that they recomend for correcting errors, just so I can avoid making similar mistakes like this again in the future.
-I really have to think about the logic of the code I produce.</li>
+            <li><strong>AP Daily Classroom Video</strong> I'll use the AP Classroom Daily video that they recommend for correcting errors in programming, just so I can avoid making similar mistakes like this again in the future.
+I have to think about the logic of the code I produce.</li>
         </ul>
     </div>
 ---